saltstack/salt/doc/ref/configuration/master.rst

 Default: False

 Run the ssh_pre_flight script defined in the salt-ssh roster.
-Be default the script will only run when the thin dir does not exist on the targeted minion.
+By default the script will only run when the thin dir does not exist on the targeted minion.
 This will force the script to run and not check if the thin dir exists first.